 Other illness: If you have a high fever or other illness, talk to your doctor about rescheduling your appointment to receive this vaccine until after you have recovered.
 You should wait to receive this vaccine if you have an acute, severe illness with fever.

-Vaccine protection: Optimal protection against COVID-19 infection may not develop until after the second dose of the vaccine.
-As with any vaccine, this vaccine may not protect 100% of people who receive it.
+Vaccine protection: As with any vaccine, this vaccine may not protect 100% of people who receive it.

 Pregnancy: This vaccine should not be used during pregnancy unless the benefits outweigh the risks.
 If you discover you may have been pregnant when you received this medication, contact your doctor immediately.